ZhAnGToNG1/transfer_learning_cspt/README.md

 # Consecutive Pretraining: A Knowledge Transfer Learning Strategy with Unlabelled Data for Remote Sensing Domain Promotion

-### This repository cotains PyTorch implementation and pretrained models of CSPT.
+### This repository contains PyTorch implementation and pretrained models of CSPT.
 ### Give a star! ⭐️ if this project helped you.